Do I really need an emergency fund? Why can’t I just use my credit card if an emergency pops up? Insert eye-rolling!

-Great question!!
-Let’s start by defining “emergency”.
+Let’s start at the beginning.
 A true emergency is unexpected, necessary, and urgent.
-Rear-ending someone on the highway, cutting yourself while chopping veggies, break a tooth on a fortune cookie (yes, it really happened to me) or suddenly getting laid off are actual emergencies.
+The dreaded auto mishap on the highway, cutting yourself while chopping veggies, break a tooth on a fortune cookie (yes, it really happened to me) or a sudden job loss are actual emergencies.

 The total for 1 month in the example is $2500 to cover your basics.
 Save for 3 months – $7500, 4 months – $10,000 and 6 months – $15,000.
-Imagine having 6 months saved and life throws a curve ball with job loss, medical diagnosis, auto accident, and yes even a pandemic.
+Imagine having 6 months saved and life happens with job loss, medical diagnosis, auto accident, and yes even a pandemic.
 I’m not suggesting you don’t be concerned but the weight off your shoulders is “ahhhhhh we got this”.

 Recently as many of you know my father suddenly passed away in late July.
 Once the telephone call was received I was on the road.
 A friend looked up hotels in the area, texted several options and I made reservations not concerned about how I was going to pay for it.
 The entire time I was there handling multiple details I never once worried about the expenses.
 My emergency fund was in place and afterward, I simply paid for everything and now I’ll begin rebuilding what I used.